 How To Organise Thread Spools

 One of the most popular ways to organise thread spools is by colour.
-This is very popular as it aesthetically beautiful to look at.
+This is very popular as it is aesthetically beautiful to look at.
 This is great if you are only using one type of thread.

 If you have a number of different threads for different projects you may find this difficult unless you repeat the system for each type.